jaculus-org/Jaculus-esp32/README.md

-# Jaculus-esp32 - Jaculus port for the ESP32 platform
+# Jaculus-esp32

-Jaculus allows you to run JavaScript code on embedded platforms.
-This is a version for the ESP32 platform with support for ESP32 and ESP32-S3 SOCs.
+Jaculus allows you to run JavaScript code on embedded devices.
+This is a version for the ESP32 platform with support for ESP32-S3, ESP32 and ESP32-C3 SOCs.

+ESP32-S3 with PSRAM is recommended.
+Boards without PSRAM are not very stable and ESP32 and ESP32-C3 are esperimental and not very well tested.

 ## Usage